 CAC Members: to receive free admissions online: follow the link above, choose the number of admissions, sign in to your account (upper right corner), and the discount will be applied.

-“Behind Every Beautiful Thing: Encountering Bodies, Wrestling the Human Condition” has been curated by Dr. David W. Robinson-Morris Ph.
-D, Founder and Chief Reimaginelutionary at The REImaginelution, LLC, a strategic consulting firm working at the intersections of imagination, policy, practice, and prophetic hope to radically reimagine diversity, equity, and inclusion (DEI) toward racial justice and systemic transformation.
+Dr. David W. Robinson-Morris Ph.
+D, is the Founder and Chief Reimaginelutionary at The REImaginelution, LLC, a strategic consulting firm working at the intersections of imagination, policy, practice, and prophetic hope to radically reimagine diversity, equity, and inclusion (DEI) toward racial justice and systemic transformation.
 Most recently, he served as the Regional Director of Diversity and Inclusion at Ochsner Health System for the Bayou Region of Louisiana.
 David is also the Founding Director of The Center for Equity, Justice, and the Human Spirit at Xavier University.

 Exhibition Opening Celebration